wwwjames/CPUSim/README.md

 # CPUSim

+## Preface

+This [wwwjames/CPUSim](https://github.com/wwwjames/CPUSim) is fork of [Colby-CPU-Sim](https://github.com/Colby-CPU-Sim/CPUSim.git),
+and is transitioning from gradle to maven due to the use of no longer available or maintained gradle plugins for JavaFX, and the use of this for experimental purposes, and the removal of IntelliJ project files as part of the repo other than the runtime configurations added to `artifacts/IntelliJ/runConfigurations`.

 ## Introduction

 CPU Sim is a Java application that allows users to design simple computer CPUs at the microcode level and to run machine-language or assembly-language programs on those CPUs through simulation.
 It can be used to simulate a variety of architectures, including accumulator-based, RISC-like, or stack-based (such as the JVM) architectures.
 It is a useful